 For many years, our strategy has been to identify internationally emerging niches in which our divisions can distinguish themselves by means of sought-after brands and products.
 Our ambition is for every division to be, or to have the potential to establish themselves in the long-term as the number one or number two player in their respective niches, with good long-term growth and profitability as a result.

-- Companies that complement our existing operations in terms of product range, production, logistics and geographical coverage.
+1. Companies that complement our existing divisions in terms of product range, production, logistics and geographical coverage.
 Typical complementary acquisitions for us are operations with annual sales of SEK 50–300 M.

 Read more under Strategy.